Get the latest in kids' media, tech, and news right to your inbox

 A Parent's Ultimate Guide to YouTube

-And it's worth doing.
-Kids love discovering new videos on YouTube, and that often means exposure to iffy stuff -- even when they're not seeking it out.
-With some simple tools, you can help your kids regulate their habits and increase the chances that their experience will be positive.
+Try these ideas to help your kids regulate their habits and increase the chances that their experience will be positive.
 Also, read our detailed review of YouTube.

 Watch with your kid.
 Simply ask your kids what they're watching and join them.
-In general, kids are tuning into certain channels or following specific YouTube personalities because they're entertained by them.
+In general, kids are tuning into certain channels or following specific YouTube personalities because they're entertained by them (not because they are actively searching for "bad" stuff).
 Many kids naturally want to share the videos they like.
+But be prepared to watch some weird stuff such as unboxing videos.

 Watch by yourself.
 If kids don't want to share, get the name of the channel they're watching and watch it later.
 Watch a few videos by the same creator to get a feel for the content.